Switch by Chip and Dan Heath — Cliff Notes Summary for Salespeople

 - Point to the Destination — paint a vivid postcard from the future state.

-- Shrink the Change — make the first step small enough the Elephant will take it.
+- Shrink the Change — make the first step small enough that the Elephant will take it.

-- Grow Your People — frame change as identity expansion and growth-mindset development.
+- Grow Your People — frame change as identity expansion and a growth mindset.

 - Tweak the Environment — change defaults, remove friction, redesign the situation.